Ask the Experts: Pneumococcal

 CDC recommends that if using the PCV15 and PPSV23 series, a minimum interval of 8 weeks can be considered for adults with an immunocompromising condition (including splenectomy), cochlear implant, or cerebrospinal fluid leak.

-Last reviewed: April 5, 2024
+Last reviewed: November 13, 2024

-Last reviewed: April 5, 2024
+Last reviewed: November 13, 2024

-No future doses of any pneumococcal vaccine are currently recommended following a dose of PCV20, even if the patient is younger than age 65.
+No future doses of any pneumococcal vaccine are currently recommended following a dose of PCV20 or PCV21.

-Last reviewed: April 5, 2024
+Last reviewed: November 13, 2024

-People who have had PCV13 and PPSV23 after the 65th birthday are not routinely recommended to receive additional doses of pneumococcal vaccine; however, they may receive a dose of PCV20 at least 5 years after their most recent pneumococcal vaccination based on shared clinical decision-making.
+People who have had PCV13 and PPSV23 after the 65th birthday are not routinely recommended to receive additional doses of pneumococcal vaccine; however, they may receive a dose of PCV20 or PCV21 at least 5 years after their most recent pneumococcal vaccination based on shared clinical decision-making.
 The benefit of PPSV23 wanes after about 5 or more years.
-Considerations for PCV20 in this situation include the patient’s overall health and risk of pneumococcal disease, their desire to be protected, and time since last pneumococcal vaccination.
+Considerations for PCV20 or PCV21 in this situation include the patient’s overall health and risk of pneumococcal disease, their desire to be protected, and time since last pneumococcal vaccination.

-Last reviewed: April 5, 2024
+Last reviewed: November 13, 2024

-Last reviewed: April 5, 2024
+Last reviewed: November 13, 2024

-Last reviewed: April 5, 2024
+Last reviewed: November 13, 2024

-No. All adults for whom pneumococcal vaccination is recommended due to age (65 or older) or an underlying condition (age 19 through 64) are now recommended to receive a pneumococcal conjugate vaccine.
-Prior recipients of PPSV23 alone may now receive either PCV20 or PCV15 at least 1 year after the dose of PPSV23.
+No. All adults for whom pneumococcal vaccination is recommended due to age (50 or older) or an underlying condition (age 19 through 49) are now recommended to receive a pneumococcal conjugate vaccine.
+When PCV20 or PCV21 is given, no further pneumococcal vaccination is recommended.
+If PCV15 is given to an adult, PPSV23 is recommended one year later (minimum interval of 8 weeks).
+Prior recipients of PPSV23 alone may now receive PCV15, PCV20, or PCV21 at least 1 year after the dose of PPSV23.

-Last reviewed: April 5, 2024
+Last reviewed: November 13, 2024

 Yes.
 Adalimumab is a potent anti-inflammatory drug that blocks the activity of tumor necrosis factor (TNF).
 Adalimumab is considered immunosuppressive because serious infections have been reported in people taking the drug, including tuberculosis and infections caused by viruses, fungi, or bacteria.
-A person taking adalimumab or other drugs that affect TNF activity (such as infliximab [Remicade], certolizumab pegol [Cimzia], golimumab [Simponi], or etanercept [Enbrel]) should be considered to have immunosuppression and receive either PCV20 alone or PCV15 followed by PPSV23.
+A person taking adalimumab or other drugs that affect TNF activity (such as infliximab [Remicade], certolizumab pegol [Cimzia], golimumab [Simponi], or etanercept [Enbrel]) should be considered to have immunosuppression and receive PCV20 or PCV21 alone or PCV15 followed by PPSV23.
 Clinicians can consider giving PPSV23 as soon as 8 weeks after PCV15 in this case, in order to accelerate protection against strains of pneumococcus unique to PPSV23.

-Last reviewed: April 5, 2024
+Last reviewed: November 13, 2024

-Last reviewed: April 5, 2024
+Last reviewed: November 13, 2024

 No. Beta thalassemia minor is a hemoglobinopathy, but compared to sickle cell disease, these patients have less risk for functional asplenia, and therefore do not have a significantly increased risk of invasive pneumococcal disease.

-Last reviewed: April 5, 2024
+Last reviewed: November 13, 2024

-Last reviewed: April 5, 2024
+Last reviewed: November 13, 2024

-What you describe is an excellent strategy for administration of pneumococcal vaccines to people age 65 years and older.
+What you describe is a good strategy for administration of the 2-dose pneumococcal vaccine series of PCV15 and PPSV23 to people age 50 years and older if you prefer not to complete their PCV vaccination with a single dose of either PCV20 or PCV21.
 ACIP does not define “one year” but this is assumed to be one calendar year.
-Receiving PPSV23 a few days or weeks earlier than one calendar year after PCV13 or PCV15 is not a medical problem.
-However, it could be a problem for reimbursement since Medicare will only pay for both a PCV vaccine and a PPSV23 vaccine if they are given at least 11 months apart.
+Receiving PPSV23 a few days or weeks earlier than one calendar year after PCV15 is not a medical problem.
+However, it could be a problem for reimbursement since Medicare will only pay for both a PCV15 vaccine and a PPSV23 vaccine if they are given at least 11 months apart.
 Private insurance may have similar rules.
 Here is the wording from the Centers for Medicare and Medicaid (CMS): “An initial pneumococcal vaccine may be administered to all Medicare beneficiaries who have never received a pneumococcal vaccine under Medicare Part B. A different, second pneumococcal vaccine may be administered 1 year after the first vaccine was administered (i.e., 11 full months have passed following the month in which the last pneumococcal vaccine was administered).”

-Last reviewed: April 5, 2024
+Last reviewed: November 13, 2024

-Last reviewed: April 5, 2024
+Last reviewed: November 13, 2024

 A CDC study showed a small increased risk for febrile seizures during the 24 hours after a child receives the inactivated influenza vaccine at the same time as the PCV13 vaccine or DTaP vaccine.
 However, the risk of febrile seizure with any combination of these vaccines is small and ACIP recommends giving these vaccines at the same visit if indicated.
 The risk for febrile seizures in children who received PCV15 or PCV20 concurrently with an influenza vaccine has not been studied.

-See www.cdc.gov/vaccinesafety/concerns/febrile-seizures.html for more information about febrile seizures after vaccination.
+See www.cdc.gov/vaccine-safety/about/febrile-seizures.html for more information about febrile seizures after vaccination.

-Last reviewed: April 5, 2024
+Last reviewed: November 13, 2024

-Mesalamine (mesalazine) is a non-steroidal anti-inflammatory drug.
+No. Mesalamine (mesalazine) is a non-steroidal anti-inflammatory drug.
 It is not immunosuppressive, so its use would not place a person at increased risk of invasive pneumococcal disease.

-Last reviewed: April 5, 2024
+Last reviewed: November 13, 2024

 Multiple sclerosis is not a contraindication to any vaccine, including pneumococcal vaccines.

-For additional details, see www.cdc.gov/vaccines/vpd/pneumo/hcp/who-when-to-vaccinate.html#adults-19-64.
+For additional details, see www.cdc.gov/pneumococcal/hcp/vaccine-recommendations/risk-indications.html

-Last reviewed: April 5, 2024
+Last reviewed: November 13, 2024

 Studies done in children showed possible interference with the response to PCV7 when PCV7 and the Menactra brand of MenACWY-D (by Sanofi) were given simultaneously.
 For this reason, Menactra was recommended not to be given at the same time as PCV.
 However, Menactra is no longer available, so this is no longer a consideration.